Dove's Nest mission is to empower and equip faith communities to keep children and youth safe in their homes, churches, and communities.

 In 2015, with significant growth came significant changes.
 Jon Stanton completed his tenure as executive director on March 31, 2015.
 Allison Lauritsen joined the Dove's Nest team as interim executive director in May 2015.
 Dove's Nest expanded its reach, offering training events across the United States and into Canada!
 A new opportunity also presented itself, with Dove's Nest being asked to help facilitate relationships between the Amish and Old Order Mennonite and Social Services in New York.
 The Dove's Nest team looks forward to our increased opportunities for helping faith communities keep children and youth safe.

 Anna Groff became executive director of Dove's Nest on August 1, 2015.
 She works from her home in Tucson, Arizona.
-Kathy Haake serves as the events and volunteer coordinator.
-Dove's Nest has seven members serving on its board of directors.
+Anna began maternity leave in June 2017 and will be returning to her roll in September 2017.
+Kathy Haake is serving as the interim executive director.
+Dove's Nest has eight members serving on its board of directors.

 - Executive Director: Anna Groff, Anna [at] DovesNest.net

-- Events and Volunteer Coordinator: Kathy Haake, Kathy [at] DovesNest.net (Kathy [at] DovesNest.net)Kathy [at] DovesNest.net ()
+- Interim Executive Director: Kathy Haake, Kathy [at] DovesNest.net (Kathy [at] DovesNest.net)Kathy [at] DovesNest.net ()

 Board of Directors (from left):